jakejosh6751/Seasonal-Sales-Patterns-Analysis/README.md

 - Frozen Food dominates most seasons.

 ## Recommendations to Boost Sales
+In order to optimize inventory and marketing strategies, here are my recommendations:
-- Stock Cosmetics, Electronics, and Furniture by October.
+- Stock Cosmetics, Electronics, and Furniture by October to align with seasonal demand patterns.
-- Offer Electronics discounts from November and Cosmetic promos till January.
+- Offer Electronics discounts from November and Cosmetic promos till January to boost sales during peak seasons.
-- Maintain steady Frozen Food supply year-round.
+- Maintain steady Frozen Food supply year-round to meet consistent demand.
-- Launch back-to-school promotions in August.
+- Launch back-to-school promotions in August to drive sales of School & Office Supplies.
-- Bundle Furniture + Electronics in December.
+- Bundle Furniture and Electronics in December to encourage bulk purchases during the festive season.

+These strategies will help businesses maximize sales, minimize unsold stock, and stay ahead of customer demand.

 ## Techniques & Procedures